Niki404-Cyber/DUMP/README.md

 $ cd DUMP
 $ python Dump.py

- Note: (This Tools Are Free, So You No Need Permission To Use NIKI DUMP Tools Enjoy)
+👉 Note: (This Tools Are Free, So You No Need Permission To Use NIKI DUMP Tools Enjoy)

-💚Thank you For Using My Tools💚

 ```